Q. What is SearchBox?

 Q. How do I get to SearchBox?

-A. To search in SearchBox, simply go to http://www.american.edu/library, enter your search terms in the box next to the SearchBox logo, and click “Search Library Content.”
+A. To search in SearchBox, simply go to http://www.american.edu/library, enter your search terms in the box, and click Search.

 Q. When should I use SearchBox?